qis-unipr/qgm/README.md

 # QuantumNetworking
-Quantum protocols implementated by means of SimulaQron
+Quantum protocols implemented by means of SimulaQron